chapter 8

 Transliteration: Astamti'u bil-istima'i ila al-musiqa al-klasikiyya.

-Arabic Transliteration (with English word meaning): Astamti'u [I enjoy] bil-istima'i [with the listening] ila [to] al-musiqa [the music] al-klasikiyya [the classical (feminine)].
+Word-by-word: Astamti'u [I enjoy] bil-istima'i [with the listening] ila [to] al-musiqa [the music] al-klasikiyya [the classical (feminine)].

-* English: She is interested in learning how to paint.
+English: She is interested in learning how to paint.

 Arabic: هي مهتمة بتعلم كيفية الرسم.